slurmsmarcenzie/COMP47360-Research-Practicum/README.md

 **Running the application:**

 1) in 'backend' run node server
 2) in 'machine learning' activate python environment and run 'python app.py'
 3) Visit http://localhost:8000

+**Additional**

+It is possible to use the 'machine learning' folder independently for running a Flask Prediction API.\
+The Flask API has its own portal login page if you wish to generate new API access tokens.
+This page is found at http://localhost:7000/portal